biocatchltd/yellowbox/docs/subclasses.rst

         If :attr:`remove` is true, all containers will be automatically deleted together with their respective volumes when the containers are stopped.

-        This method will block until the service is fully stopped.
+        This method will block until all the containers are fully stopped.

+        :param signal: The signal to send to the containers.
+        :type signal: str | int

     .. attribute:: remove
+        :type: bool

-        If *remove* is true (default) containers will be removed alongside with their respective volumes when the service is stopped.
+        If True (default) containers will be removed alongside with their respective volumes when the service is stopped.
 Can also be set through the constructor.

-    .. method:: is_alive()
+    .. method:: is_alive() -> bool

         Returns whether all containers are currently running.